metapolator/metapolator/elements of design.md

 ![](http://mmiworks.net/metapolator/sequenceselected.png)<br/>
 this is different than selecting all the masters in a sequence (e.g. in how it interacts with adding and removing items, or with copying it and pasting it elsewhere); multiple selection also works here;
 * drag and drop complete sequences, via the title item
-* a sequence contains two or more masters; reducing a sequence to one master by any means results in removing the sequence.
+* a sequence contains two or more masters; reducing a sequence to one master by any means results in removing the sequence;
+* ps: masters and sequences can appear in any order on this list (as long as sequences are continuous, i.e. only sequence members are shown in a sequence).

 ### buttons
 At the bottom of the list action buttons are displayed.
 From left (for L–to–R UI locales) we see: